nearform/helm-OPA-policy-testing-templates/README.md

 Policies by default should be placed in a directory called policy, but this can be overridden with the --policy flag.
 In the Policies directory, test files should be saved with a `.rego` filename extension.

-Conftest looks for deny, violation, and warn rules.
-Rules can optionally be suffixed with an underscore and an identifier, for example deny_myrule.
+Conftest looks for `deny`, `violation`, and `warn` rules.
+Rules can optionally be suffixed with an underscore and an identifier, for example `deny_myrule`.

 Violation rules evaluate the same way as deny rules, except they support returning structured data errors instead of just strings.